ICPC-TUM/website/content/news/training_platform.md

 regular TUMjudge account.
 This discussion platform is for

 * help with problems from the problem collection,
-* lists of possible training session with the problems at TUMjudge,
+* lists of possible training sessions with the problems at TUMjudge,
 * articles explaining algorithms and solutions to contest problems,
-* discussion of news from our [website](https://icpc.tum.de),
+* discussion about news from our [website](https://icpc.tum.de),
-* discussion of contests that we host,
+* discussion about contests that we host,
 * team creation for our contests, and
-* discussions about course related information.
+* discussion about course related information.

 Please use this platform frequently to develop a vivid community.
 Remember that we do not want to share information about the course problems.
 We are